 "Are you sure she isn't just getting senile?"
-Shirou offered.
+Shirou offered a tad bitterly.

-"That… might also be the case," Haruka sweatdropped.
+"That… might also be the case," Haruka admitted.
 "Maybe we will know more once you open the envelope she left you.
 I'll go get it."

 "Thank you."
 She left and returned a few moments later with a manila envelope that she passed to him.
-He quickly opened it..
-"Well I'll be damned," he said after reading its contents.
+He quickly opened it and scanned its contents.
+"Well I'll be damned," he finally said.

 "What?
 What does it say?"
 Haruka asked.
-Shirou answer was to pass her the papers he was holding.
-Her eyes widened as she scanned the contents.
-Then a smirk formed on her lips "Hm.
-Looks like the old bat can still pull a few tricks."
-Shirou merely palmed his face.
+Shirou answer was to pass her the papers so that she could read them herself.
+Her eyes widened as run them on the word, then a faint smirk formed on her lips "Hmm.
+Looks like the old bat can still pull out a few tricks."

 "What?"
 Naru asked.
 "What does it says?"